Evo-F/arania-world/settlements/chingua/Kolir.md

 ---

 # Summary
-Kolir is a port city on the eastern coast of [[Ch'ingua]].
+Kolir is a port city on the eastern coast of [[chingua]].
 Kolir is one of the older cities of Ch'ingua, tracing its roots as far back as the early 2nd Cycle.

 Kolir is controlled by [[House Kolir]], a Ch'inguan royal house that has held fiefdom over the city since its founding.
 House Kolir is generally well-respected and liked by the city's citizens.
 # Geography
 Kolir is situated on a high promontory above a natural harbor on Ch'ingua's east coast.
 The land surrounding Kolir is hilly and rough, which has constrained much of the city's development and forced its citizens to expand the city vertically.

-Despite its unforgiving landscape, Kolir maintains a generally prosperous economy thanks to its natural harbor and strategic coastal location, enabling easy trade with other Ch'inguan settlements as well as its neighbor to the north, [[Cretias]].
+Despite its unforgiving landscape, Kolir maintains a generally prosperous economy thanks to its natural harbor and strategic coastal location, enabling easy trade with other Ch'inguan settlements as well as its neighbor to the north, [[cretias]].
 # Layout
 Kolir's dominating landmark is its seat of government, the Kolir Citadel.
 The Citadel is a massive stone tower partially carved out of the rocky promontory on which the city sits.
 It is believed to be one of the oldest structures in Ch'ingua still standing.